Skill Blitz Sale-mobile

 While working on project budgeting, ensure that you have included all fixed and variable costs.
 In addition, there are other dimensions to the project budgets, including capital expenditure (CAPEX) and operational expenditure (OPEX).
 These dimensions are helpful for cash flow identification and should be considered for the representation of the budget.

-Project Budgeting Techniques
+Project Budgeting Methods & Techniques

 Your project consists of many activities, each requiring various resources to complete.
 Therefore, the project budget is inclusive of all such activity costs.
-To arrive at a sound project budget, you can use many techniques to determine such costs.
+To arrive at a sound project budget, you can use many project budgeting techniques to determine such costs.

 1. Analogous estimating